Protests erupt along Mexican border after deaths at Honeywell, Lear

 The company told Reuters one of the plant's workers died this month after being sent to self-quarantine and receive medical attention.

-Car seat maker Lear confirmed "several" of its workers had died in the city this month of respiratory illnesses, while technology company Poly, also known as Plantronics, told Reuters two workers in Tijuana died this week of unknown causes.
+Car seat maker Lear <LEA.N> confirmed "several" of its workers had died in the city this month of respiratory illnesses, while technology company Poly <PLT.N>, also known as Plantronics, told Reuters two workers in Tijuana died this week of unknown causes.
 Protesting workers in Tijuana said the deaths were related to the coronavirus.

 Similar protests calling for safe conditions or shutdowns with full pay took place outside factories in border cities Mexicali, Matamoros and Reynosa in recent days after the Mexican government ordered non-essential industries to suspend operations.